 There are lots of different ways you can skillet roast or pan roast cauliflower, but only one way will result in cauliflower that is both tender and browned.
-The key is starting out in a cold, covered pan so that the cauliflower can begin to soften.
+The key is to start out in a cold, covered pan so that the cauliflower can begin to soften.
 Then crank things up and get the cauliflower nice and brown.

 The other key step is trying to cut your florets so that they have as much flat surface area as possible.
 This method is described above.

-The last trick to cooking cauliflower in a pan is to cook in batches.
+The last trick to cooking cauliflower in a pan is to cook it in batches.
 It's almost impossible to fit an entire head of cauliflower in one skillet and get them all browned.
-If you care about them all getting browned, they need to cook in a single layer.
+If you care about them all getting caramelized, they need to cook in a single layer.
 Otherwise when they are piled up on top of each other, the bottom florets brown but nothing else.

-Here is the basic recipe for pan roasting cauliflower.
+Here is the basic recipe for pan-roasting cauliflower.